lfmunoz/devOps/foundationdb/README.md

 Whenever the foundationdb.conf file changes, the fdbmonitor daemon automatically detects the changes and starts, stops, or restarts child processes as necessary.

-Ext4 filesystems should be mounted with mount options defaults,noatime,discard.
+* Ext4 filesystems should be mounted with mount options defaults,noatime,discard.

-fdbmonitor doesn’t open any network connections.
-Each fdbserver process opens exactly one port
+* fdbmonitor doesn’t open any network connections.
+* Each fdbserver process opens exactly one port

+/etc/foundationdb/foundationdb.conf should have a [fdbserver.<ID>]  sections for each core. and remember 4GiB ECC RAM are required per FoundationDB server process

 ```
 ## EXAMPLE